erluxman/awesomefluttertips/week07.md

+# Tips 43-49

-## #Day 43 Collection if & for.
+## #Day 43 Collection if & for

 Do you miss number ranges like these in dart?

     for (i in 1..4) print(i) //Kotlin Range for (i until 1..4) print(i) //Kotlin Range

 No problem.
 Just define this Range Extension on numbers and you will be good to go.

     extension Range on num {
         List<num> until(num endPoint) {